 Convert an IBM Db2 (LUW) database to Oracle Autonomous Data Warehouse in Oracle Cloud Infrastructure to take advantage of the expanded capabilities offered with Oracle PL/SQL and an autonomous database.
 An autonomous database scales elastically and delivers fast query performance without high-overhead database administration.

-In this architecture, Oracle Cloud Infrastructure File Storage is used to migrate data from an on-premises IBM Db2 Database deployment to an Oracle Autonomous Data Warehouse.
+In this architecture, data and metadata are migrated from an on-premises IBM Db2 Database deployment to an Oracle Autonomous Data Warehouse.
 You can use Oracle Cloud Infrastructure FastConnect or IPSec VPN for private connectivity between your on-premises data center and Oracle Cloud Infrastructure (OCI).

 The following diagram illustrates this reference architecture.